Last updated: 13 December 2022

 One more thing.

-MyRoute-App is one of the only motorcycle route planner apps that runs both mobile and desktop applications.
+MyRoute-App is one of the only route planners running both mobile and desktop applications.

 In general, I plan all my routes on the desktop version for no other reason than it’s easier to see.